-In general, tourists and business travellers with passports from the UK, Ireland, Switzerland and any other EU country can travel to the US with an ESTA, instead of a US visa.
-In most cases an ESTA will be sufficient for a holiday, visiting friends or family, medical travel purposes, or volunteering.
-Applying for an ESTA is easier and cheaper than a visa for the USA.
-Therefore, before applying for a visa for the USA, always check whether your travel purpose meets the ESTA requirements.
+In general, tourists and business travellers with passports from the UK, Ireland, Switzerland or any other EU country can travel to the US with an ESTA, instead of a US visa.
+In most cases, an ESTA will be sufficient for a holiday, visiting friends or family, medical travel purposes, or volunteering.
+Applying for an ESTA is easier and cheaper than applying for a visa for the USA.
+Therefore, before applying for a US visa, always check whether you and your travel purpose meet the ESTA requirements.

-Read all about ESTA and whether you qualify for it here
+Read all about the ESTA and whether you qualify for it

-When do I need a visa for tourism or a business trip?
+When do I need a visa for a holiday or business trip?

-Both the ESTA USA (meaning) and the B-1 and B-2 visas are intended for tourist, business and medical travel.
-In most cases, an ESTA is sufficient and you do not need to apply for a US visa.
+Both the ESTA (meaning) and the B-1 and B-2 visas are intended for tourist, business and medical travel.
+In most cases, an ESTA is sufficient, and you do not need to apply for a US visa.

 You do need to apply for a US visa in the following cases:

-• You plan to stay in the US for more than 90 consecutive days.
+• You intend to stay in the US for more than 90 consecutive days.

-• Your travel purpose is not business, tourism or medical (examples of travel purposes that are not in line with the ESTA requirements include but are not limited to engaging in journalist activities, investing in the US, entering into employment at a US employer or studying in the United States).
+• You travel for a purpose other than business, tourism or medical (examples of travel purposes that are not in line with the ESTA requirements include but are not limited to engaging in journalism, investing in the US, entering into employment at a US employer or studying in the United States).

-• You are travelling on a private plane, private ship or other carrier that is not connected to the ESTA system.
+• You are travelling on a private plane, private ship or another carrier that is not connected to the ESTA system.

-• You have been in Iran, Iraq, Syria, North Korea, Sudan, Yemen, Libya or Somalia since 10 March 2011, or your (second) nationality is from one of these countries.
+• You have been in Iran, Iraq, Syria, North Korea, Sudan, Yemen, Libya or Somalia since 10 March 2011, or have the (second) nationality of one of these countries.

-• You do not have the nationality of a VWP country and a passport that was issued by that country.
+• You do not have the nationality of a VWP country, or you want to travel with a passport issued by another country.

 • You are inadmissible under the Immigration and Nationality Act § 212.

-Are you planning to stay in the US for a maximum of up to 90 consecutive days, and do you meet the other ESTA requirements?
+Are you planning to stay in the US for a maximum of 90 consecutive days, and do you meet the other ESTA requirements?